SuperLoop

 The SuperLoop was a bus rapid transit system in San Diego, California, United States, in the University City area.
-It connected the University of California San Diego to Westfield UTC.
+It connected the University of California, San Diego, and Westfield UTC.
+The 8-mile loop featured 15 stops served by as many as 12 dedicated New Flyer hybrid buses.
+Service of the SuperLoop was provided by the San Diego Metropolitan Transit System (MTS).